 Find more detailed information and examples about artificial intelligence use cases in the hospitality industry in the article “How to use Artificial Intelligence in the Hospitality Industry”.

 One of the most exciting hospitality trends is the emergence of robots, which are defined as machines built to carry out complex tasks, either autonomously or semi-autonomously.
-They are often equipped with artificial intelligence, and can help those in the hospitality industry by generating speed, cost and accuracy improvements.
+They are often equipped with artificial intelligence, and can help those operating in hospitality management by generating speed, cost and accuracy improvements.

 Hilton, for example, introduced a robot concierge recently, which is able to respond to human speech and answer questions.
 Some travel agencies have experimented with robots to pre-qualify customers as they wait to speak to agent, while the Henn-na Hotel in Nagasaki, Japan is entirely robot-staffed.